 I came back in the fall of 2022 to complete the battery pack and make the scooter functional again.
 I tested the battery to make sure it was okay after sitting around all summer, and to my dismay, one of the rows of cells was almost 2 volts lower than the rest.
 This meant that there was some problem with the battery pack.
 After slowly charging the row to balance the battery pack manually, I tried charging the battery from a bench power supply.
 Immediately after I turned on the power supply, the nickel strips connecting the cells turned red hot, meaning something was seriously wrong with my pack.

-I built during IAP 2023 through the D-Lab class EC.S02.
+I built during IAP 2023 through the D-Lab class EC.S02 taught by the esteemed Jack Whipple.
 It's a single-speed road bike with an emphasis on modularity.
 While the bike was only supposed to take a few days of work to complete, I added lots of details and tweaks to the class design that made the project more fun but also more complex to complete.
 The steps I took in roughly chronological order are the following:

 Thirteen steps doesn't sound so bad for such a good end product, but in reality, there are actually three to ten sub-steps to each step.